Mack Granite: Refuse

 Refuse is largely on-road use and doesn't need as much power as off-road use.
 Mack suggests that the Granite MHD with the lighter and less-powerful Cummins ISL9 engines be used.

 Roll-off container trucks have a container that is raised in the front and slides off the back of the truck onto the ground.
 When a loaded box is carried it can be unloaded like a dump truck.
 They commonly haul construction debris but refuse containers are also left at commercial sites.

 Rear-loading compactor bodies have a large hopper on the rear end.
 Typically a rear crew can load loose material, bins with assist, oversize pieces, and small containers.
 They are used for residential and light commercial pickup.

 Semi-tractor

 There are semi-tractor packages but the Granite was designed primarily as a straight truck.

 Snow plowing

-In the northern United States snow-plowing is a severe service that the Granite is suited for.
-The Granite has high ground clearances as designed, Mack has an increased frame height option to give under-truck blades even more clearance.
-Reinforced front frame rail extensions are available.
-A number of cold-weather options include heated windshield, windows, mirrors, and mechanical components.
+In the northern United States, winter service vehicles provide severe service that the Granite is suited for.
+The first snowplow model became available mid-2003 and featured a heated windshield and mirrors (and Mack's "Visibility" doors with peep windows), while the air cleaner was placed inside the hood to protect it from ice and snow.
+The plow/hitch carrier formed an extension of the front frame rails and was constructed from high-strength steel.
+While the Granite has high ground clearances as standard, Mack offers an increased frame height option since the introduction of the axle-forward snowplow version in March 2018, providing even more clearance for under-truck blades.
+Reinforced front frame rail extensions are also available; additional cold-weather options include heated side windows, mirrors, and various mechanical components.